Uanuragdhyay/Portfolio/README.md

 * If assets are missing: ensure paths are correct in `pubspec.yaml` and run `flutter pub get`.
 * If platform build fails: run `flutter doctor -v` and follow the tool's suggestions.

-## License & contact

-Add an appropriate license file (e.g., `LICENSE` with MIT or Apache-2.0) if you want to open-source the project.

 For questions or to collaborate, contact: